AmanMponda/frontend_bushman/DEPLOYMENT.md

 - **Change Package manager** to: `npm` (explicitly, not auto-detect)
 - Save and trigger a new deployment

+**If you see `Missing entry-point to Worker script` error:**

+- Go to your project settings → Builds & deployments
+- Edit the build configuration
+- **REMOVE or CLEAR the "Deploy command" field** - Cloudflare Pages should automatically deploy static files
+- OR if you must keep a deploy command, ensure `wrangler.jsonc` exists in your repository (it should be configured for static assets)
+- Save and trigger a new deployment

 **Configuration Files:**

 - `public/_redirects` - Handles SPA routing (copied to dist during build)
+- `wrangler.jsonc` - Only needed if deploy command is set in dashboard (should be removed instead)
 - Cloudflare Pages automatically handles SPA routing via the `_redirects` file

+**Important Notes:**

-**Important:** Do NOT create a `wrangler.toml` file - that's for Cloudflare Workers, not Pages.
-Cloudflare Pages will automatically deploy your static site from the `dist` folder.
+- **Do NOT set a deploy command** - Cloudflare Pages will automatically deploy your static site from the `dist` folder
+- The `wrangler.jsonc` file is provided as a fallback if deploy command cannot be removed, but removing the deploy command is the recommended solution

-**Note**: Cloudflare Pages automatically detects the base path as `/` for root deployments.
+- Cloudflare Pages automatically detects the base path as `/` for root deployments.
 No additional configuration needed!

 ### GitHub Pages